roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Security management/Access applications in an ACK cluster over HTTPS.md

 You can access applications in an Alibaba Cloud Container Service for Kubernetes \(ACK\) cluster by using multiple methods.
 For example, you can request `SLB instance IP address:Port`, `NodeIP:NodePort`, or the domain name of the application.
 By default, you cannot access an open source Kubernetes cluster over HTTPS.
 You can enable secure HTTPS access by performing operations in the ACK console and the SLB console.
 This topic describes how to configure a certificate to enable HTTPS access to an ACK cluster.

 -   A managed Kubernetes cluster is created.
-For more information, see [Create a cluster of ACK Managed Edition](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a cluster of ACK Managed Edition.md).
+For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   You are connected to the cluster by using SSH.
 For more information, see [Use SSH to connect to a cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use SSH to connect to an ACK cluster.md).
 -   A server certificate is created for the cluster after you log on to the master node.
 The server certificate includes a public key certificate and a private key.
 You can run the following commands to create a server certificate: